About

 Privacy Policy

-The Community College of Baltimore County operates the CCBC Invisible History website and app.
-Whenever you use CCBC Invisible History, we collect basic information that your browser or device sends to us that is called Log Data.
-This Log Data may include information such as your computer’s Internet Protocol (IP) address, browser or device version, content that you visit, the time and date of your visit, the time spent on those pages, and other statistics.
-If you have any questions or suggestions about our Privacy Policy, please contact us.
+The Community College of Baltimore County operates the Invisible History website and app.
+Whenever you use Invisible History, we collect basic information that your browser or device sends to us that is called Log Data.
+This Log Data may include information such as your computer’s Internet Protocol (IP) address, browser or device version, content that you visit, the time and date of your visit, the time spent on those pages, and other statistics, including your location (if you have given us permission to do so, e.g. by enabling location services in your browser or device).
+We use this information only to provide core functionality and do not collect personally identifiable information for marketing or any other purpose.
+On the website – but not in the mobile apps – Invisible History shares some collected information with Google for the purpose of analyzing general usage patterns.
+Google's terms and policies are available here.
+If you have any questions or suggestions regarding our Privacy Policy, please contact us.